Niko-Group/paper_writing_info/README.md

 ### Results

 This section should critically discuss the main results/findings.
 Typically when you should test for statistical significance or report results over multiple runs with standard deviation.
 You should always try to justify observations and if possible link to any assumptions you make or related work.
 Note that you should provide comparative results and do not forget to include numbers (and relative differences) in the discussion.
-Try to group the discussion of the results similar to the groupings in the results table.
+Try to group the discussion of the results similar to groups you have in your results table (if any).

 Example:

 *Overall, we observe that transormer-based methods outperform recurrent architectures.
 The best transformer method X achieves 75 F1 compared to 70 of the recurrent method Y. This happens because...*

-Finally, Error analysis subsection is very important and should highlight and provide explanations for cases where the best performing method fails to classify correctly.
+Finally, an "Error Analysis" subsection is very important and should highlight and provide explanations for cases where the best performing method fails to classify correctly.

 ### Conclusion

 The conclusions section should be short and reiterate through the main contributions.
-Tip: rephrase the last paragaph of the intro (or the abstract) and add a couple of sentences on future work (no need to mention/reveal any groundbreaking ideas here!)
+Tip: rephrase the last paragaph of the intro (or the abstract) and add a couple of sentences on future work.

-### Data
+### Data (if applicable)
 If your paper presents a new dataset, then you should include a dedicated section after Related Work.
 In this section, you need to clearly and in detail data collection/curation/annotation methods.
 You should include detailed dataset statistics (with relevant tables or plots).
 If the dataset includes human annotation, you need to report inter-annotator aggreement.